lambe-lang/specification/README.md

 ### `Abstract` trait

 Since a file is a trait it can also define signatures without implementation.
-Therefore the definition should be done when the implementation is required.
+Therefor the definition should be given when the implementation is require.

 For instance the `::` is specified but not defined:
 ```